RomBik17/SelfAssessment/Skills/Databases.md

 ## Databases

 - Theory and concepts
-  - Data types
+  - Data types: 🖐️ used
   - Performance tuning
   - Migrations
   - Schema versioning
-  - Backup and recovery
+  - Backup and recovery: 🖐️ used
-  - Database scalability
+  - Database scalability: 🖐️ used
-  - Relational databases
+  - Relational databases: 🖐️ used
-  - Key-value store
+  - Key-value store: 🖐️ used
-  - Tuple store
+  - Tuple store: 🖐️ used
   - Graph databases
   - Object databases
-  - Column databases
+  - Column databases: 🖐️ used
   - Navigational databases
   - Hierarchical databases
   - In-memory databases